MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

 # Security and Microsoft Teams

-Microsoft Teams, as part of the Office 365 service, follows all the security best practices and procedures such as service-level security through defense-in-depth, customer controls within the service, security hardening and operational best practices.
+Microsoft Teams, as part of the Microsoft 365 (M365) service, follows all the security best practices and procedures such as service-level security through defense-in-depth, customer controls within the service, security hardening and operational best practices.
 For full details, please see the [Microsoft Trust Center](https://microsoft.com/trustcenter).

 ## Trustworthy by Design